CEO and Founder

 A passion for the performing arts led Jessica to pursue a career as a professional fundraiser.
 After graduating summa cum laude from Cleveland State University, Ohio, she continued her education at Mary Baldwin College in Staunton, Virginia, where she earned a Master of Letters in Shakespeare and Performance.
-Jessica previously worked for Virginia Stage Company and Virginia Repertory Theatre before moving to San Diego last year.
-She is an active member of the Association of Fundraising Professionals and recently published a novel, Gatewright.
 Jessica hopes to engage the San Diego community in the great work that Resounding Joy’s music therapists and Joy Givers share with those in need throughout the year.
 She is the author of Gatewright.